BetriuJaume/Deep-Recommenders/README.md

 ## Negative sampling <a name="data_neg"></a>
 After the dataset records each user-item interaction as positive, there are no logs indicating non-interactions.
 Therefore, it becomes necessary to "manually" generate negative sampling, specifically for user-movie non-interactions.
-This preprocessing step is performed subsequent to the splitting process:
+This preprocessing step is performed subsequently to the splitting process:
-- Regarding to train data the negative sampling is adding 4 negative samples for 1 positive in interaction list.
+- Regarding train data, the negative sampling is adding 4 negative samples for each positive, on the interaction list.

 ![](https://hackmd.io/_uploads/B13ZpoRYn.png=200x200)

-- Regarding to test data the negative sampling is adding 99 negative samples for 1 that we know it's real because it has been extracted from the original dataset.
+- Regarding test data, the negative sampling is adding 99 negative samples for each one that we know it is real because it has been extracted from the original dataset.

 ![](https://hackmd.io/_uploads/Sy_CyhCY3.png=120x180)